HuangHuangZhengZheng/HuangHuangZhengZheng.github.io/datalab6/index.md

 Think about what you see in the above plot.
 Why is the shape of our prediction curve so jagged?
 Do you think this is a good model to predict the `mpg` of some car we don't already have information on?

-This idea –the **bias-variance tradeoff**– is an idea we will explore in the coming weeks.
+This idea –the **bias-variance tradeoff**�?is an idea we will explore in the coming weeks.

 ---